hemant3434/ShopifyDeveloperChallenge/README.md

 1. Tests 1 - 4 in `image_spec.rb`make sure that a non user is not able to update other user(s) image publicity and makes sure correct images are made public/private
 2. Tests 5 - 7: Make sure that malicious files are **NOT** uploaded to the server and only images are uploaded

-**NOTE**: I did not test the user sign in because that part is acting as a **DUMMY** only and was not in my chosen feature to implement for this image repository challenge
+**NOTE**: I did not test the user sign in because that part is acting as a **DUMMY** only and was not in my chosen feature to implement for this image repository challenge.

 # How it works